Financial Planner

 When we incorporate regular payments (PMT) into the future value (FV) and present value (PV) equations, it allows us to calculate the value of money when periodic cash flows (like loan payments, savings contributions, or withdrawals) are involved.
 This is commonly used for loans, annuities, and retirement planning.

-When regular, fixed payments PMTPMT are made into an account that earns interest, the future value formula becomes:
+When regular, fixed payments are made into an account that earns interest, the future value formula depends on when the payments are made.
+By rearranging the terms, we can also solve for the recurring payment or the present value .

 Use Cases

-3. Recurring Payments Calculation: The program calculates the monthly savings required to reach a desired future value over a specified number of years for a given rate of return.
+- Recurring Payments Calculation: The program calculates the periodic savings required to reach a desired future value over a specified number of years for a given rate of return.
 It can take into account current savings.

 Option 1: Future Value Calculation